Mixed Strategy Constraints in Continuous Games: Introduction

 To intuitively account for the stochasticity of mixed strategies, we use chance constraints, originally formulated in \cite{charnes1959chancedef}.
 Chance-constrained problems without feasible set interactions (that is, in ordinary Nash equilibrium problems) are well covered, and significant work has been done to characterize the circumstances in which such problems have equilibria (as in \cite{henrion2008chanceconvexity}, \cite{geletu2013chanceapplications}).
 Chance constraints have been used in the presence of mixing for decades, see e.g. \cite{mukherjee1980mixed}.

-Some work has been done describing the behavior of chance constraints in GNEPs, but never with the intent of pure strategy optimization. \cite{zhang2022variational} manage mixing chance constraints in discrete mixed-strategy scenarios from the variational inequality point of view, while \cite{singh2018variational} apply the same treatment to a continuous single strategy to handle stochastic payoffs, but the former assumes given pure strategies, while the latter does not mix.
-We assume pure strategies \textit{as additional, continuous decision variables} rather than as given, and mix over them under the presence of chance constraints.
+Some work has been done describing the behavior of chance constraints in GNEPs. \cite{zhang2022variational} manage mixing chance constraints in discrete mixed-strategy scenarios from the variational inequality point of view, while \cite{singh2018variational} apply the same treatment to a continuous single strategy to handle stochastic payoffs, but the former assumes preselected pure strategies, while the latter does not mix.
+We assume pure strategy parameters are \textit{additional} continuous decision variables rather than as given, and mix over them under the presence of chance constraints.